8 Ways To Calm Anxiety While Pregnant

 Here are the ten most common symptoms moms say they have when they experience anxiety.

-• you can't sleep and have insomnia
+• You can't sleep and have insomnia

 • heart palpitations - a quickening of your heart

-• dizziness, light head
+• dizziness, light-headed

 • stomach issues